kestra-io/kestra-flows-template/README.md

 2. Create your PR : fill the pull_request template

-    - Copy paste the `terraform plan` or directly join the output file generated using `terraform plan -no-color > my_pr.txt`.

 3. **When PR has been reviewed and accepted**

     - Merge your PR
     - Go on `main` branch
-    - Run `terraform apply` to apply your changes
+    - Run `terraform apply` with the `terraform_apply` Kestra flow to apply your changes

 ## Module & subflows